zdravkov/kendo-docs/getting-started/using-kendo-with/php/widgets/sortable/overview.md

 ---
 title: Overview
 meta_title: How to use the Sortable PHP class, server-side wrapper for Kendo UI Sortable widget
-meta_description: Learn how to create Kendo UI Sortable for PHP, handle Kendo UI Sortable Events, access an existing tooltip.
+meta_description: Learn how to create Kendo UI Sortable for PHP, handle Kendo UI Sortable Events, access an existing sortable.
 slug: php-sortable-overview
 publish: true
 relatedDocs: php-ui-sortable